The Phases Of Schizophrenia: Symptoms And Treatment Options

 During the residual phase, it may be helpful for people with schizophrenia to meet regularly with mental health professionals who may be able to offer assistance in managing symptoms like depression or difficulty with social function.
 Regular interaction with a clinician can also make it more likely that someone will spot symptoms indicating the risk of relapse.

 Online therapy may be a useful option for people with schizophrenia whose symptoms or life circumstances make it challenging to attend in-person appointments.
 It’s often easier to maintain a regular therapy schedule when you can meet remotely.
-However, it can be important to note that online therapy may be most suitable for individuals in the prodromal or residual phases, as those in the active phase of schizophrenia may require in-person care.
+However, online therapy may be most suitable for individuals in the prodromal or residual phases, as those in the active phase of schizophrenia may require in-person care.

 Some clinical evidence indicates that internet-based treatment can be useful in managing schizophrenia.
 In one trial reported in the journal Schizophrenia Research, an online cognitive-behavioral therapy program often reduced depression and relieved positive symptoms in people with this disorder.